f2xiao/site/posts/Rethink of Set Theory.md

 # Set Theory

-## Disclaimer

-This artical is meant for math lovers, not for beginners.

 ## What is set?

 It is a math model to represent a collection of things with some common properties.